mltony/nvda-google-docs/README.md

 ## Setup

 For this add-on to work properly, we need to enable screenreader mode and Braille mode.
 In order to do that:
+* Make sure that your default NVDA shortcut is either unassigned or assigned to something else rather than `Control+Alt+N`.
+In order to do that, edit properties of your NVDA shortcut on the desktop.
+This requirement comes from Google Docs.
 * Open any Google Doc.
 * Press `Control+Alt+Z` until you hear "Screenreader support enabled".
 * Press `Control+Alt+H` until you hear  "Braille support enabled".